proland/resume/resume.md

 ## Overview

-I am a Junior Developer and Systems Engineer with an interest in distributed systems and information management.
+I am a Junior Developer and Systems Engineer with an interest in developing new and exciting products and services.

 ## Experience

 ### [Pason Systems](www.pason.com), Calgary Alberta

 #### Web Application Developer - May 2011 To December 2011
-* Worked on Sustaining and Mainline tasks in support of the DataHub Web Application.
+* Worked primarily on Sustaining and Mainline tasks in support of the DataHub Web Application.
-* Worked predominantly in the Data, Business, and Infrastructure Domains.
+* Worked mostly in the Data, Business, and Infrastructure Domains.
 * Worked with modern Python and legacy C code.
-* Worked with distributed systems, messaging, Pylons MVC & more.
+* Dealt with distributed systems, messaging services, Pylons MVC & MySQL.
-* Worked on a distributed team across severl offices.
+* Worked on a distributed team across several offices.

 ### [Athabasca University](http://scis.athabascau.ca/), Edmonton Alberta